Etruria89/RTI_Final/01_Ass_I/README_I.md

 	  checking the achievent of the target postion and requesting a new target to the server
 	- the **robot_controller_server.py** script for the creation of the service needed to provide new targets to the robot
-- **Target.srv:** a server that provides the new target to the robot
+- **Target.srv:** a server that provides the new target to the robot.

 ---